ISSUES IN COUNSELLING

 - Inaccurate online material may exacerbate above points

 Reassure patients that they are not alone in having genital herpes.
-The clinician or counsellor is encouraged to offer information about local herpes support groups and/or the NZ Herpes Foundation (tollfree number 0508 11 12 13) or refer for specialist counselling to the local sexual health clinic.
-Advise about reputable Internet resources and stress that the online ‘cure’ claims are not scientifically supported.
+The NZ Herpes Foundation www.herpes.org.nz or Helpline tollfree 0508 11 12 13 provide specialist support, education and counselling, or refer for specialist counselling at the local sexual health clinic.
+Advise about reputable internet resources and stress that the online ‘cure’ claims are not scientifically supported.